Top 10 Things to Consider Before Writing a Will

 You can prepare an enduring power of attorney when you prepare your will.

-There are two main options for writing your legally binding will – with assistance from a professional will writer or by using a do-it-yourself kit.
+There are two main options for writing your legally binding will – with assistance from a professional will writer or by using our guided online platform.

 If your circumstances are complex, you should take advantage of the expertise of a will writer.